Online Safety Bill

 My response to the concerns about the Online Safety Bill and its contents

-Thank you for contacting me about the Online Safety Bill.
+Thank you for contacting me about the upcoming Report Stage and Third Reading of the Online Safety Bill on 17th January.

 The Online Safety Bill, which will make the UK the safest place to go online, completed its first day of Report Stage in the House of Commons on 12 July.